Thames Ditton: Sport

 The Thames Ditton Squash Club is now housed at Colets' Health and Fitness Club.
-It is the strongest club in England, with several national club championships to its name as well as a strong record in the European championships.
+It has several national club championships to its name, as well as a strong record in the European championships.
 The same fitness club is also the headquarters of a number of rugby and football teams of the Old Paulines (St. Paul's School alumni) who own the grounds.

-In Weston Green there is the Old Cranleighan Rugby Football Club, as well as the Old Cranleighan Hockey Club.
+In Weston Green, there is the Old Cranleighan Rugby Football Club, as well as the Old Cranleighan Hockey Club.
 Having been formed in 1919 and 1921 respectively, the OCRFC and the OCHC moved to their new clubhouse in a secluded position off Portsmouth Road in 1928.
 The clubhouse was substantially renovated and enlarged in 1993 and the club now has some of the best facilities for rugby and hockey in Surrey.
 OC Rugby started a Mini Rugby section in September 2011, which has been very successful in providing a fun and controlled introduction to rugby for local children on Sunday mornings.

+Thames Ditton Football club was formed in 2019, from football coaches for Thames Ditton schools football club.
+The club has a veterans side (38+) currently in division 2 of the West London Veterans football league.

 Metropolitan Police F.C. of the Southern Football League are based in Thames Ditton.

 Thames Ditton Regatta, founded in 1948, is a rowing regatta which takes place in May on a course which finishes just below the River Mole, opposite Hampton Court Palace.

 The traditional river sports of skiffing and punting are possible at Dittons Skiff and Punting Club at the end of Queen's Road.
 The club was formed in 1923 and is involved in various water-based activities including the Great River Race and Thames meanders.
 It hosts the Hampton Court and Dittons Regatta and has its own annual regatta on the river opposite Hampton Court Palace.